irenelopez42/4chanAnalysis/README.md

 ## Data collection

-We collect data from two of the most extensive 4chan archives: 4Plebs and Archived.moe.
+We collect data from two of the most extensive 4chan archives: [4plebs](https://4plebs.org/) and [Archived.moe](https://archived.moe/).
 We chose 4plebs because of its easily accesible API.
 However, some of the boards we identified as relevant to our project are not in this archive.
-Thus, we extend out dataset by performing some web-scrapping on Archived.Moe.
+Thus, we extended our dataset by performing some web-scrapping on Archived.Moe.

 ### Data format